zainriaz-dev/mzr-surveys/README.md

 ## 🛡️ Security

 We take security seriously.
-If you discover a vulnerability, please follow our responsible disclosure policy outlined in `SECURITY.md`. **Do not open a public issue.**
+If you discover a vulnerability, please follow our responsible disclosure policy outlined in `SECURITY.md`. **Please do not report security issues publicly.**

 ## ❓ FAQ / Troubleshooting